Hunter Liggett: Continued military career

 From May to August 1899, Liggett commanded Company D, 5th Infantry during post-war occupation duty in Santiago de Cuba.
 In July, he was again promoted to temporary major of U.S. Volunteers and in August he joined 2nd Battalion, 31st U.S. Volunteer Infantry at Fort Thomas, Kentucky.
-In news stories that were widely reported after Liggett attained prominence during World War I, 31st Infantry troops including Liggett were aboard the transport ship Immanuense when she began to founder in a storm while in the Philippines in late 1899.
+In an event that was widely reported after Liggett attained prominence during World War I, 31st Infantry troops including Liggett were aboard the transport ship Immanuense when she began to founder in a storm while in the Philippines in late 1899.
 After she failed to arrive in port, another transport carrying 31st Infantry soldiers, City of Peking, put back out to sea to search.
 Soldiers aboard City of Peking found Immanuense half full of water, with Liggett, who had gone sleepless for days, leading soldiers in the hold who were bailing and pumping non-stop to keep the ship afloat.
 When the event was covered in 1918 newspaper stories, one 5th Infantry veteran who had known Liggett since the start of his career scouting the Sioux on horseback said Liggett could be counted on to perform well in France, given that he had shown "He can lick anything from an army mule to the Pacific Ocean."
 Liggett performed Philippine–American War duty on the island of Mindanao as commander of the sub-district of Davao from December 1899 to October 1901.
 He was discharged from the volunteers in June 1901.
 He rejoined the 5th Infantry in October 1901 and commanded troops in Abra Province until December.
 He was then assigned as adjutant of the 1st Separate Brigade at Dagupan, where he served until July 1902.
 Liggett was promoted to major in the regular army's 21st Infantry Regiment in May 1902.